The second project is to build a sorting utility called lsort in C++ that

 std::sort function on this copy with the appropriate comparison function.

-Finally, we must update the links between the struct Node
+Finally, we must update the links between the struct Nodes to reflect the

 sorted order.

-set the links of all the struct Node
+set the links of all the struct Nodes.

 The second sorting mode is similar to the first, except you will use qsort